strawberryfield/breakfast/postmortem/postmortem.md

 a nice acknowledgement.

 At the end of the competition,
-I achieved my goals: the game was not the worst, it created interest, it was played, and ten people left reviews and comments that will be very useful for improving my games.
+I achieved my goals: the game was not the worst (I even got a nine), it created interest, it was played (I got 46 votes), and ten people left reviews and comments that will be very useful for improving my games.

+Many thanks to everybody played, rated and commented my work.

-A very positive experience.
+My participation in the IF Comp is a very positive experience.

 ### What's next?